Failure of uniform laws of large numbers for subdifferentials and beyond: Proofs

 \subsection{Proof of \Cref{thm:hard-lip}}

-\paragraph{Intuition.} Our proof is inspired by a construction that refutes one-sided uniform consistency in the setting of epigraphical LLNs; see \cite[Example 4.1]{artstein1995consistency}.
+\paragraph{Intuition.} Our proof is inspired by a construction that refutes one-sided uniform consistency of epigraphical LLNs; see \cite[Example 4.1]{artstein1995consistency}.
 The key idea is to accumulate countably infinitely many affine pieces near the origin, with the slope of each piece determined by a random bit, $\bit_k(\bm{\xi}^i) \in \{0,1\}$.
-Then, with the help of \Cref{prop:E}, we can almost surely find a random point in $D^\nu$ at which the functions $\{f(\bm{\xi}^i,\cdot)\mid i \in [\nu]\}$ are all $C^1$ with gradient consistently equal to $1$, thereby exhibiting a constant gap between the empirical and the average cases.
+Then, using \Cref{prop:E}, we can almost surely find a random point in $D^\nu$ at which the functions $\{f(\bm{\xi}^i,\cdot)\mid i \in [\nu]\}$ are all $C^1$ with gradient consistently equal to $1$, thereby exhibiting a constant gap between the empirical and the average cases.
 Our proof is divided into five steps.